AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 Note: Change the highlighted value to some Item Description of your choice to filter the PO Record that you would be creating in ERP Cloud later.
-This is important as to filter your PO because multiple Users would be be creating PO Event flows.
+This is important as to filter your PO because multiple Users would be creating PO Event flows.

 <img src="media/image15.png" style="width:7in;height:5.09236in" />